Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Cassava Sciences, Inc. (SAVA)

 LOS ANGELES, Sept.
-14, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming October 26, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Cassava Sciences, Inc. ("Cassava" or the "Company") (NASDAQ: SAVA) securities between September 14, 2020 and August 27, 2021, inclusive (the "Class Period").
+17, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming October 26, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Cassava Sciences, Inc. (“Cassava” or the “Company”) ( SAVA) securities between September 14, 2020 and August 27, 2021, inclusive (the “Class Period”).

 If you suffered a loss on your Cassava investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/cassava-sciences-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.